FabioGreenwood/Energy-Pricing-Forecaster-MLOps/README.md

 # Project Overview

-Personal project to create a **MLOps pipeline** for a home energy price forecaster.
+Personal team project to create a **MLOps pipeline** for a home energy price forecaster.
 Currently the focus of this project is the **data/cloud engineering** and the ML model is a basic placeholder (due to time constraints), though there is a view to expand it going forward.

 **CI/CD** pipeline will be deployed in **AWS**, using **code-as-infrastructure (CID)** via **terraform**.
 The ML model will be deployed via **docker**.